Bristol England, UK Travel Guide

 Bristol’s climate shows variation across the four seasons, but generally avoids extremes.
 The city does not experience distinct dry or wet seasons; rain occurs year-round, making a waterproof layer a beneficial item for any visit.

 Average annual precipitation in Bristol ranges between 800-900mm (31-35 inches).
-This distribution means you should always pack a waterproof jacket, regardless of the season.
+This distribution means you should always pack a rain jacket, in any season.

 True extreme temperatures are rare.
 Localized flooding can occur, notably after heavy rainfall.
-The River Avon and its tributaries, as well as low-lying areas, can be affected.
+The River Avon and its tributaries, and also low-lying areas, can be affected.
 Pay attention to local weather forecasts and any flood alerts issued by the Environment Agency, especially during autumn and winter.
-Strong winds can arrive, specifically in autumn and winter, potentially causing minor disruption to move or outdoor activities.
+Strong the wind can arrive, specifically in autumn and winter, potentially causing minor disruption to move or outdoor activities.

 Fewer Crowds, Lowest Prices

 Best deals on accommodation/flights.
-Minimal waiting hours for attractions.
+Minimal waiting the operating hours of attractions.
 Festive the feeling in December.
 Good for indoor attractions.

 Mild Weather, Moderate Crowds

-Unpredictable weather; dress in layers and waterproofs.
-Some outdoor attractions may start to reduce hours by late October.
+Unpredictable weather; pack layers and waterproofs.
+Some outdoor attractions may start to be open for less time by the End of october.

 Warmest Conditions, Peak Events